-1.5.3 Displaying the orbit
+2.5.4 Displaying the orbit

 After integrating the orbit, it can be displayed by using the plot () function.
 The quantities that are plotted when plot () is called depend on the dimensionality of the orbit: in 3D the (R,z) projection of the orbit is shown; in 2D either (X,Y) is plotted if the azimuth is tracked and (R,vR) is shown otherwise; in 1D (x,vx) is shown.
-E.g., for the example given above, o.plot()
+E.g., for the example given above at the start of the Orbit integration section above, o.plot()